 Oops, he did it again — cheated on you and left you hanging.
-Even though you might be scared to leave him, it’s time.
-And as the once princess of pop makes it clear, you’ll be lonelier in the relationship than out of it.
+Even though you might be scared to leave him, it's time.
+And as Spears makes clear, you'll be lonelier in the relationship than out of it.

 30. "Apologize," One Republic